markphahn/azurerm_monitor_diagnostic_setting_bug/Readme.md

 # then again
 terraform plan
 ```
-The second invoocation of `terraform plan` will show that it has decided that
+The second invocation of `terraform plan` will show that it has decided that
 `azurerm_monitor_diagnostic_setting.edw_monitor_adf_ingestion_activties will be updated in-place`
 and also `azurerm_monitor_diagnostic_setting.edw_monitor_adf_ingestion_metrics will be updated in-place`.